SAP-archive/cloud-bulletinboard-ads/CoursePrerequisites/README.md

-Environment Setup and Prerequisites for the openSAP course "Cloud-Native Development with SAP Cloud Platform"
+Environment Setup and Prerequisites for the openSAP course "Cloud-Native Development with SAP Business Technology Platform"
 =====================================================
 This files explains the general prerequisites for the openSAP course "Cloud-Native Development with SAP Cloud Platform".
 To be able to install software on your computer, please make sure you have administrative rights.
 For a reliable and easy to setup development environment we provide a virtual machine (VM).